Other Impacts🔗

 - Species Losing More than 50% of Climatic Range

-Building on the findings of five peer-reviewed climate studies, we formulated the relationship between global mean temperature (as well as sea level rise) and these metrics (primarily through interpolation and extrapolation).
+Building on the findings of four peer-reviewed climate studies, we formulated the relationship between global mean temperature (as well as sea level rise) and these metrics (primarily through interpolation and extrapolation).

 Nature Impacts from Warming🔗